kennethreitz-archive/.com/content/posts/110723-requests-v0.5.1.rst

 approaching `400 watchers on GitHub <https://github.com/kennethreitz/requests>`_
 (trailing just behind the Pyramid framework), and has been downloaded over 1100 times from PyPi in the last month alone.

+Another big milestone: we now have 20 contributors!

 If you head over to `python-requests.org <http://python-requests.org>`_, you'll be greeted by the new Requests mascot, Rez the sea turtle.